 - Channel Bonding

 Channel bonding is the number of upstream and downstream channels your modem can access.
-The more channels a modem has, the faster its speed.
+The more channels a modem has, as you’ll find on the leading WiFi modems, the faster its speed.
 You can check a modem’s channels by looking at the box for 16×4, 24×8, or 32×8.
 If what you see is 4×4 or 8×8, that modem is among the older models and has very low speeds.

 Buying an advanced modem that does not work with your internet service provider is an utter waste of money.
 So, another important feature you should look for is compatibility with a wide variety of ISPs, hardware, and software.

 Some modems run perfectly right after installation only to malfunction just a few days after.
 There are also some that degrade faster than normal, not living up to their promise of years of reliable performance.
-So, consider getting a modem that is covered by a two-year warranty or longer.
+So, consider getting a modem that is covered by a two-year warranty or longer rather than a one-year warranty.

 All modems have at least one Ethernet port that enables you to connect a router to it.
 Having additional Ethernet ports allows you to connect other devices directly to the modem for faster performance.

 Modems that have built-in routers are more convenient to handle as this will eliminate the need for additional cables.
 While this is an excellent choice for those who want to save space, it also has its downsides.
 For one, you’d have to replace both modem and router if either part malfunctions.
-These types of modems are also relatively more expensive.
+These types of modems are also relatively more expensive, especially if you’re using a router for Spectrum internet.

 Quality of Service (QoS) is an advanced feature of routers that prioritizes traffic in a network.
 If you have multiple users with a multitude of devices, a QoS software can help improve the performance of your internet service.